fastzhong/mth252/slides.md

 #### Complete graph

-A complete graph is one in which every two vertices are adjacent: all edges that could exist are present.
+A <span class="hl-strong">complete</span> graph is one in which every two vertices are adjacent: all edges that could exist are present.

 <img src="/images/graph-complete.png" style="height: 40%"/>